Early Lessons: Setting Fire to the Lungs of the World

 I met his wife and his children.
 I saw him providing for his family.
 I finally saw his calloused feet, strong arms, determined and humble face.
 I admired his perseverance, his willingness to do whatever it took to care for his family.
 His kids were adorable.
 Their faces were healthy and vibrant.
 I am tall and they looked up at me with some degree of amazement.
 Not able to speak their language, all I could do was smile and try to make myself smaller by sitting down.

 Then the difficult truth poured onto me like the hot, Paraguayan sun.
 I would do the same thing.
 So would you.
 To care for your children?
 To protect your family?
 Wouldn't you?
-I would be the first to light the fire to the forest.
+I would be the first to burn the lungs down.

 This was one of those moments when I first lived the complexity of these issues.
 Ecology, economy, culture, and politics all swirling together to lure a man into the world's air-conditioning rainforest.
 With determination to provide for his family, he sets a fire that will release nutrients stored for millenia.
 The soil will be enriched, if only for a time, and the crops will grow.
 Nutrition and income will hopefully flow.